ivanwilliammd/datascience_learning/README.md

 # Data Science, Bioinformatics Practical Learning Resource

-### Disclaimer : This is a learning resource for data science picked up from various source from Github & Youtube.
-Don't forget to give credit to the original publisher
+> Disclaimer : This is a learning resource for data science picked up from various source from Github & Youtube.
+Don't forget to give credit to the original publisher.

-\n\n
-#### Summary of Topic Encompassed Here :
+#### Topic :
 1. Python for Data Science
 2. Data Wrangling & Exploratory Data Analysis with Pandas, Pandas Profiling, Numpy
 3. Data Visualization using built-in Pandas, Matplotlib, Bokeh, Plotly